Locations:

 Stages of diffuse large B-cell lymphoma

-Test results help providers with cancer staging.
-Healthcare providers use cancer staging systems to develop treatment plans and estimate prognosis, or expected outcome.
-Here’s information about DLBCL stages:
+Healthcare providers use cancer staging systems to determine how advanced the cancer is.
+This helps them develop treatment plans and estimate prognosis, or expected outcome.
+The stages of DLBCL are:

-• Stage IE: There’s lymphoma in just one area of a single organ outside of your lymph system.
+• Stage I: The cancer is in one lymph node, one lymph organ (thymus, spleen and tonsils) or in just one area of a single organ outside of your lymph system.

-• There’s lymphoma in at least one area outside of your lymph system, such as your bone marrow, liver or lung.
+• Stage IV: DLBCL has spread to organs outside of your lymph system, like your bone marrow, liver or lungs.

 Advertisement